HKang42/HKang42.github.io/_posts/2020-03-05-COVID-19 Visualization Project.md

 The graphs for mainland China show that the virus' spread began to level off around 80,000 cases.
 The number of deaths follorwed a similar trend.
 While the number of recoveries is still increasing.
 The reason why the number of cases leveled off can't be 100% determined, but I suspect it's due to China's quarantine efforts.
 If this is true, and the world also follows quarantine efforts, then we should expect that the worldwide graphs will mirror China's graphs.
 The only difference would be a time delay since the virus has only just recently spread abroad.
 But right now, the worldwide graphs don't resemble the china graphs whatsoever.
 So what gives?

 Looking at the axis values, it's important to note that the total number of confirmed cases is quite small relative to the total number of cases and the worldwide population.
 So the curve may look steep, but that's largely due to the fact that going from 10 to 100 cases represents a large increase.
 But on a population scale of tens of thousands or higher, those numbers are tiny.
-In order to counteract this effect, let's redo the graph but set the y-axis maximum equal to the total number of cases.
+In order to counteract this effect, let's redo the graph but change the scale to the total number of cases.

 **<center>Mainland China &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; Outside China &emsp; </center>**

 ![COVID_3](/img/COVID_3.jpg){: .center-block :}

 As we can see, the graph for cases outside China looks much less extreme.
 In fact, it looks like the beginning of the graph for China's cases.
 This is consistent with our statement earlier about the world graph mirroring China's with a time delay.
-So to answer our question of how far the virus will actually spread, our graphs suggest that it will continue to spread for some time, but if we take proper safety measures it will eventually level off.
+So to answer our question of how far the virus will actually spread, our graphs suggest that it will continue to spread for some time.
+But if we take proper safety measures it will eventually level off.

 &nbsp;